top of page

-A detailed explanation of how to use the phrasal verb 'come across' correctly like a native speaker, with lots of examples in context.
+An explanation of the different meanings of the English phrasal verb 'come across', with lots of examples in context

 'Come across' is a really common English phrasal verb and is a great one for you to master and have in your active English vocabulary.
-You may have come across this website online and I sincerely hope it comes across well!
-So without further ado, let's go....don't forget to leave a comment!
+You may have just come across this website online now or you may be a regular visitor but either way, I hope it comes across well!
+If you did not fully understand the last sentence, do not worry as I will explain all of the meanings of the phrasal verb 'come across' in this article.
+So, without further ado, let's go....

 COME ACROSS: KEY INFORMATION